skakri/django-unstructured/README.md

 Current goals
 -------------

-* Strip all unneeded stuff - templates, views
+* Strip all unneeded stuff - views, etc.
 * Transform Article to use "block system" (think MediaWiki) from which article menu could be created
 * Add Article `deleted` flag
 * Markdown optional (there isn't any useable WYSIWYG Markdown editor)